ml-archive/blog/source/_posts/2016-11-08-DroidCon-London-2016.md

 __Scaling Android @Facebook__ _by Marco Cova & Balazs Balazs_

-Impressive talk about the insane numbers behind the facebook app and what kind of process it takes to support that.
+Impressive talk about the insane numbers behind the Facebook app and what kind of process it takes to support that.

 If I remember correctly Facebook commits up to 3500 times a week, and due to the massive codebase - everything is split into modules to avoid unnecessary recompiles.